Barry Coe: Follow the Sun

 In 1961, Coe and Brett Halsey played magazine writers Paul Templin and Ben Gregory, respectively, with Gary Lockwood as Eric Jason, on the ABC television network series Follow the Sun from September 17, 1961, through April 8, 1962.
 The program was set in Honolulu, Hawaii, and the writers often ventured into private detective work.
 Despite some memorable episodes, Follow the Sun was cancelled after 29 segments.

 After Follow the Sun folded, Coe appeared in a supporting role in Fox's The 300 Spartans (1962) then guest-starred in 1962 on the first episode of the fourth season of Bonanza.
-He portrayed Clay Stafford, who reveals himself to be the "fifth" Cartwright, a half brother to Little Joe (Michael Landon) via their mother Marie.
+He portrayed Clay Stafford, who reveals himself to be the "fourth" Cartwright, a half brother to Little Joe (Michael Landon) via their mother Marie.
 Although stepfather Ben Cartwright (Lorne Greene) and Joe take Clay at his word, the other Cartwright brothers, Hoss (Dan Blocker) and Adam (Pernell Roberts) are skeptical and intend to investigate Clay's claim.
 The episode, "The First Born", could have introduced Coe as a new cast member.
 Entertainment writer Hal Ericson reported that friction (i.e., job security) on the set caused Bonanza producers to stick with the three brothers.
 Coe guest-starred on Voyage to the Bottom of the Sea and appeared as a communications aide in Fantastic Voyage (1966) and as Walt Kilby in The Cat (1966) and The Seven Minutes (1971).
 He had a semiregular role on Bracken's World.